Ministry of Health (Spain)

 The Ministry of Health (MISAN) is the department of the Government of Spain responsible for proposing and executing the government policy on health, planning and providing healthcare as well as the exercise of the powers of the General State Administration to assure citizens the right to health protection.
 The Ministry is headquartered in the Paseo del Prado in Madrid, opposite the Prado Museum.

 Healthcare in Spain is provided by the National Health System, a decentralized organization composed by the regional health systems and the National Institute of Health Management, the health agency of the central government that provides health care to the autonomous cities of Ceuta and Melilla.
-According to Eurostat (2017 data), Spain spends 8.9% of GDP on health, approximately $104 billion (€86 billion).
+According to Eurostat (2022 data), Spain spends 9.7% of its GDP on health, approximately $142 billion (€131.1 billion).

-According to the Annual Report of the National Health System 2019, the total expenditure of the Spanish health system in 2018 was 109.9 billion euros (77.4 billion corresponding to the public sector and 32.5 billion to the private sector).
-This represents 2,351 euros per capita and an expenditure of 9.1% of the Spanish GDP.
-As of 2018, regarding human resources, the NHS had 780,377 professionals.
-Of these, 188,166 are medical professionals, 274,633 nursing professionals, and 317,578 are other types of health professionals.
+According to the Annual Report of the National Health System 2023, the total expenditure of the Spanish health system in 2021 was 132 billion euros (94.7 billion corresponding to the public sector and 37.3 billion to the private sector).
+This represented 2,789 euros per capita and an expenditure of 10.94% of the Spanish GDP.
+As of 2022, regarding human resources, the NHS had 868,758 professionals.
+Of these, 205,366 were medical professionals, 293,600 nursing professionals, and 369,792 were other types of health professionals.